RWang-Dev/My-Website/README.md

 Check out my website at https://www.rwang.us/
 --------------------------------------------------
 Hello, this is the code for my personal website created using HTML, CSS, and ReactJS.
-This project is something that I will continue to improve and add on to as time passes, so don't forget to check back in once in a while.
+This page will be consistently updated with any new projects or work that I do.
-For now, this is the starting point.
+Feel free to contact me for any questions relating to my experiences.